material-components/material-components-android/docs/theming/Motion.md

 }
 ```

-_**Note:** We are using `android.R.id.content` (the window’s root) as the shared element “container” in Activity B. This will cause the start view being transformed from Activity A to transition into the full screen of Activity B. If you have views in Activity A and Activity B that you do not want included as part of the transform, you can alternatively set the transition name on a `View`/`ViewGroup` in Activity B’s layout or include/exclude `View`s with helper methods on the Transition class (`Transition#addTarget`, `Transition#excludeChildren`, etc)._
+_**Note:** We are using `android.R.id.content` (the window’s root) as the shared
+element “container” in Activity B. This will cause the start view from Activity
+A to transition into the full screen of Activity B. If you have views in
+Activity A and Activity B that you do not want included as part of the
+transform, you can alternatively set the transition name on a `View`/`ViewGroup`
+in Activity B’s layout or include/exclude `View`s with helper methods on the
+Transition class (`Transition#addTarget`, `Transition#excludeChildren`, etc)._

-From Activity A, start the container transform by constructing an Intent with the following options.
+From Activity A, start the container transform by constructing an Intent with
+the following options.

 ```kt
 val intent = Intent(this, ActivityB::class.java)